pstrobl96/prusa_exporter/README.md

 ## Buddy Link Prometheus Exporter

-This is implementation of Prometheus exporter for Prusas printers running Buddy board and Prusa Link Web - Like Prusa Mini or MK4 or XL.
-You can check any number of printers if you want to as long it has accesible Prusa Link API.
+This is an implementation of Prometheus Exporter for Prusa printers running boards named Buddy or Einsy (with Prusa Link installed) like Prusa MK4, XL, Mini or MK3S.
+Multi-target is supported so you can check any number of printers as long it has accessible Prusa Link API (Even the old Prusa Connect Local).

 ### buddy.yaml

 Exporter loads buddy.yaml (file with connections to printers) from environment variable called **BUDDY_EXPORTER_CONFIG**.
 If you want to put this file in folder, where exporter is located then just set it to *buddy.yaml*.
+This file is loaded only at start of exporter so be sure restart it after change.

 ### Grafana Dashboard

-I also prepared one dashboard that you can find in grafana folder.
+I also prepared one dashboard per board that you can find in grafana folder.

 #### Buddy